What is a Learnership?

 Benefits of learnerships to employers?

-- Learnerships involve job training, the employee can still work.
+- Training is relevant to business needs because Learnerships involve job training meaning that the employee can still work.

 - Companies earn BEE points.